Josette du Pres: Josette and Barnabas

-Born in 1774 in France, her widowed father was Andre du Pres (David Ford) a wealthy sugarcane planter on the Caribbean island of Martinique.
+Born in 1774 in France, Josette du Pres (Kathryn Leigh Scott)'s widowed father was Andre du Pres (David Ford) a wealthy sugarcane planter on the Caribbean island of Martinique.
 Raised by her father and her paternal aunt, the Countess Natalie du Pres (Grayson Hall), the lovely and sympathetic Josette came to Collinsport, Maine in 1795 to marry Barnabas Collins (Jonathan Frid).

 Though Barnabas had become engaged to Josette following an earlier visit to Martinique, he had there enjoyed a brief dalliance with his fiancée's personal maid, Angélique Bouchard (Lara Parker), who was secretly a powerful witch.
 When Angélique arrived in Collinsport, she immediately invited Barnabas to rekindle their relationship.
 However, Barnabas rejected her, declaring that he had always loved Josette but had been unsure of Josette's love for him in Martinique.

 Furious with jealousy, Angélique first tried to kill Barnabas and then hexed Josette, so that she fell in love with Barnabas's young uncle, Jeremiah Collins (Anthony George), and he with her.
 Jeremiah and Josette eloped and were married; this incited Jeremiah and Barnabas to duel, ending in Jeremiah's death.
 Still under Angélique's spell, Josette disavowed her previous love for Barnabas, exclaiming that she would always love Jeremiah.

 The Tragedy of Josette

-Through a series of machinations, Angelique tricked the broken-hearted Barnabas to marry her.
+Through a series of machinations, Angélique tricked the broken-hearted Barnabas to marry her.
 But once he discovered his new wife was a witch, Barnabas shot Angélique, planning to reunite with a now more receptive Josette.
 Believing herself to be dying, the witch cursed Barnabas, who died shortly after and rose as a vampire.
 His first act as a creature of the night was to strangle Angélique.

 Grief-stricken, Josette readied herself to leave Collinsport with Natalie.
 Once bitten by Barnabas, Josette prepared to become his bride, though she clearly did not understand that Barnabas was now a vampire.
 Angélique caused Josette to have grotesque visions of herself as a vampire.
 Realizing at last what Barnabas was asking of her, and horrified and inconsolate, Josette committed suicide by jumping off the precipice at Widow's Hill.